dreadster3/goiterators/examples/foreach/README.md

 - Shows how ForEach works at the end of a processing chain
 - Demonstrates the composition of filter, take, and forEach operations

+### 7. Early Termination (Sync)
+- Shows how to stop iteration early by returning an error from the function
+- Demonstrates controlled stopping based on conditions

+### 8. Early Termination (Async)
+- Shows how to stop async iteration early by returning an error
+- Demonstrates that early termination works with parallel processing

 ## Key Points

 - **ForEach vs Map**: ForEach is for side effects, Map is for transformations